 Due to the layout of HVAC units, the work of an HVAC tech will include the opening, replacement and disposal of containers with refrigerants and the installation of new units for various clients, residential, commercial, industrial and otherwise.

-Those who are interested in becoming an HVAC professional would have to undergo formal training and education for several years.
+Those who are interested in becoming an HVAC professional would have to undergo formal training for several (usually two) years in an accredited schools.
+Please see our extensive HVAC school directory for details about training options and find schools in your state.
 Then, they have to pass licensure and certification before becoming a fully-pledged Technician.
 The Certification granted to them will dictate the scope of their work and how much they will expect to earn in the industry.

 One of the well-known benefits of becoming a fully-licensed HVAC Technician is the multiple job opportunities being opened to fully licensed technicians.
 Due to the constant need of specialists who can deal with the complexities and the difficult work nature revolving around HVAC services, candidates who have undergone formal training, apprenticeship and certification have the best job opportunities as employers will clamor for their application.